 12 stuffed animals, survival blankets flags, 2010.

 Photographic series on Dibond, 100 x 75 cm (43,3 x 28,7 inches), 2007/…

-The photographic series Moralities refers to the La Fontaine Fables, whose “moralizing concern” has been transmitted through some animal figures, from generation to generation in France since the 17th century.
+The photographic series Moralities refers to the Fontaine Fables.
+From generation to generation (in France and since the 17th century), its “moralizing concerns” have been transmitted through the animal figures.
 But behind “the moral” that each particular animal transmit, stays the precariousness of life, and we found ourselves participating to a story that is inevitable at the end, between the marvelous and survival instinct.
+C.L.